Manish1549/meeting_app/app/README.md

-Absolutely.
-Here’s a **detailed, interview/demo-ready `README.md`** for your Appointment Board project.
-It documents the architecture, LLD decisions, API endpoints, business rules, setup, testing, and frontend.

-You can create `README.md` inside `D:\appointment_board\app` and paste this:

 ````markdown
 # Appointment Board

 A simple appointment management system built with **FastAPI, Python, Pydantic, and vanilla HTML/CSS/JavaScript**.

 The application allows a small team to create, view, update, complete, and cancel appointments while preventing conflicting time slots.
 ---

 ## Features